 - Community and Level I Umpire

 The practical component of the course is conducted mainly at the international standard Perth Hockey Stadium.
-This stadium was the venue of the 2002 Women’s World Cup and is situated at Curtin University Campus, close to the College’s grounds.
+This stadium was the venue of the 2002 Women’s World Cup, as well as the new 2019 FIH Pro League and is situated at Curtin University Campus, close to the College’s grounds.
 The Academy also utilises Duracraft Hockey Stadium facilities at Melville City Hockey Club.

-A newly laid synthetic surface has further improved training facilities on school grounds.
+A 1/4 synthetic surface has further improved training facilities on school grounds.
 Coupled with a gymnasium and fitness centre, the college itself provides excellent training and indoor hockey facilities as well as ample security and storage for students’ specialised equipment.